SabihSK/Python-FastAPI-IA-Driven-Yield-Prediction/readme.md

 ## 🧑‍💻 Contributing

 We welcome contributions!
 Feel free to fork the repo, create a new branch, and submit a PR.
 Please ensure your code is well-documented and tested.

+## SSH client
+Instance ID

+`i-09265beeea28f3f4a` (wheat AI-Driven Solutions instance)
+1. Open an SSH client.

+2. Locate your private key file.
+The key used to launch this instance is wheat AI-Driven Solutions pem file.pem

+3. Run this command, if necessary, to ensure your key is not publicly viewable.
+`chmod 400 "wheat AI-Driven Solutions pem file.pem"`

+4. Connect to your instance using its Public DNS:
+`ec2-18-215-153-196.compute-1.amazonaws.com`

+Example:

+`ssh -i "wheat AI-Driven Solutions pem file.pem" ubuntu@ec2-18-215-153-196.compute-1.amazonaws.com`